middletemplelibrary/The-Evolution-of-the-Law-Report/README.md

 <param ve-video id="h9xWxsX-gSA">

 ## Plea Rolls
 The law report as we know it would not emerge until the 19th century, but records of legal proceedings existed from much earlier.
-Plea Rolls were hefty rolls of parchment that formally recorded pleadings.
-The record-keeping was divided by the four legal terms and written in Latin.
+Plea rolls were hefty rolls of parchment that formally recorded pleadings.
+Record-keeping was divided by the four legal terms and written in a highly abbreviated form f Latin.
 <br><br>
 The aim of the rolls was to record decisions to prevent subsequent litigation on the same matter, a process we now know as res judicata.
 Though useful, what was lacking in the plea rolls was the reasoning behind the recorded decisions, something that would begin to make a presence in later reporting.